 Information on how to apply, can be found on the ANU Students gateway website.

-A PhD or research Masters in science communication is an essential pathway for students pursuing an academic career.
+A PhD or research Masters in science communication is an essential pathway for students pursuing an academic career in this discipline.
 Science communication is a small but growing discipline, with new departments established in many universities across the world in the past ten years, so now is a good time to find an academic job in this area.
 In addition, a well crafted PhD can provide a significant stepping stone to other areas of employment such as science management, communication analysis, senior policy development, and consultancy work, if the research establishes the student as an expert in the field.